-Social listening, by contrast, requires more automation and robust technology to collect and measure data.
+Social listening requires more automation and robust technology to collect and measure data.
 In fact, Forrester found that 52% of social listening tool users considered measurement their top challenge.
-The right technology will allow you to automatically track keywords, trends, and brand mentions (with or without your handle).
+The right social listening tools will allow you to automatically track keywords, trends, and brand mentions (with or without your handle).
 It can then aggregate and present that data in a way that is easy to understand and draw insights from.
 From there, you’ll be able to find patterns, uncover trends, and understand your audience without missing a beat.

 People are talking about your brand on social media – whether you’re aware of it or not.
 That means they’re providing you with valuable data about what they need and want from your brand.
 You just have to be there to collect it and respond.

-There are two main ways to do this: social monitoring and social listening.
-Both are crucial, but they have their differences.
-That’s why it’s important to understand what monitoring and listening can do for your brand – individually and together.
+Once you parse the differences, it’s easy to see that despite their similar names, these two activities are in fact very distinct.
+After all, there’s a huge difference between monitoring a conversation or listening to it.
+While both social media monitoring and social media listening are crucial, it’s important to understand their differences, but more importantly to grasp what these two disciplines can do for your brand and CXM – individually and together.
 Only then can you execute them properly and use them to better engage your consumers.

 Ce site web utilise des cookies pour vous vous assurer une expérience de navigation optimale.OK En Savoir Plus

 Diese Internetseite verwendet Cookies, damit Sie die Funktionen der Website optimal nutzen können.OK Weitere Informationen finden Sie hier

 Este sitio web usa cookies para asegurarnos que usted reciba la mejor experiencia en nuestro sitio web.OK Aprenda más